 This is a recipe that has a great many allusions to chocolate lava cake, although the usage of almond flour gives it a smoother and nuttier taste (the particular process of cooking the butter also contributes to this flavor and texture).
 It is relatively simple and fast to make, and the end result is extremely decadent and gloriously chocolaty, with a rich chocolate component that is just slightly undercooked so that the cake has a liquid-chocolate core, much like a cross between a pudding and a cake.
-Sprinkled with some powdered sugar on top, eating it is a heavenly experience.
+Eating it with some powdered sugar sprinkled on top is a heavenly experience.
 Also, while I didn't try it myself, consider possibly making orange or other various flavor versions with the addition of flavor extracts!

 This recipe is adapted from Simply French by Patricia Wells, a quite good cookbook that has a variety of main courses, vegetable dishes, appetizers, salads, and desserts.

 - 8 tablespoons butter